 On behalf of everyone involved in Credit Union Plus, I wish to extend my sincere thanks to you, our members.
 Credit Union Plus exists to provide financial services in our communities on a not-for-profit basis.
-It is your continued support through choosing Credit Union Plus for your current accounts, personal lending needs, business loans, and mortgages, that allows the Credit Union to continue its operations.
-During the last year, members have borrowed over $\in$ 39.7 million in new loans.
+It is your continued support through choosing Credit Union Plus for your current accounts, personal lending needs, business loans, and mortgages, that allows the Credit Union to continue its operations in our local towns and villages.
+During the last 4 years, members have borrowed almost €149 million in new loans.
 These funds would primarily have been spent within our communities, helping to keep local businesses going and local people in employment.

-I also wish to thank my fellow Board members, Board Oversight Committee members, Management Team and all Credit Union Plus employees for their continuing hard work and dedication to members.
+I also wish to thank my fellow Board members, Board Oversight Committee members, Management Team, and all Credit Union Plus employees for their continuing hard work and dedication to members.

-It has been my privilege to act as Chair of Credit Union Plus and I would ask that you continue to support your local Credit Union into the future.
+It has been my privilege to serve as Chair of Credit Union Plus and I would ask that you continue to support your local Credit Union into the future.

 Many thanks.

+James Murphy

-James Murphy Chairperson of Board of Directors
+Chairperson of Board of Directors